CodeNow2024/Demo2/README.md

 # Demo2
-Repo to get hands dirty on Git and Github 2
+Repo to get hands dirty on Git and Github 2.
+Commit 1